 Free: Financial Management Toolkit, Better Than Quicken

-DIY, Robo-Advisor or Financial Planner Wrap Up
+DIY vs. Robo-Advisor vs. Financial Advisor Wrap Up

-Many individual financial advisors are lowering their fees and offering both human contact and digital investment management.
+Further blurring the lines between robo-advisors and financial advisors, many individual financial advisors are lowering their fees and offering both human contact and digital investment management.

 The lines are blurring between robo-advisors, DIY and human financial advisors.
 Human advisor fees are dropping.
-You can choose a robo advisor with zero management fees such as Schwab’s Intelligent Advisor and WiseBanyan or one with higher management fees for more sophisticated investment management services.
+You can choose a robo advisor with zero management fees such as Schwab’s Intelligent Advisor, M1 Finance, and WiseBanyan or one with higher management fees for more sophisticated investment management services.
 In fact, the hybrid robo-advisor model combining humans and automated investment management is becoming one of the most popular investment options.